-If you are using an Android phone such as Android 4.0, Samsung Galaxy or Note, you can take screenshots using this process.
+If you are using an Android phone you can follow the steps below to take a screenshot capture:

 Depending on which operating system you are using, taking a screenshot on your PC or laptop is quick and easy.
 Most screenshots can be taken by pressing a combination of keys and the shot is taken instantly and stored on your computer automatically.

-Click on File, then select “Save As..."
-(Windows Vista and earlier), or click on the menu button (the blue button beside the “Home” button) and select “Save As” (Windows 7 and later).
+Click on “File,” then select “Save As” or click on the menu button (the blue button beside the “Home” button) and select “Save As” (Windows 7 and later).

 Type in a file name and change the “Save as type:” field if desired.
 Read the “Tips” section for information on file types.
 You can now send the screenshot by email or put it on a website.